Sample fertility diet menu by Liz Schau

 L: Cold Asian noodle salad (with buckwheat, sweet potato, or mung bean noodles) topped with shredded chicken, sliced pork, fried egg or other protein of your choice.
 Serve with probiotic kimchi.

 D: Slow cooker meatballs in tomato sauce (using homemade stock as a base), served with roasted acorn squash (topped with ghee and nutritional yeast), sauteed garlic and kale in olive oil.
 Serve with sauerkraut on the side.

 B: Quinoa porridge with apples and dried cranberries.
 Serve with water kefir.

-L: Loaded sweet potato (with fat of your choice: ghee, coconut oil, yogurt/kefir, etc.), nutritional yeast, scallions, Hemp Seed Creamy Peppercorn Ranch Dressing (or raw sheeps or goats milk cheese, if you are not sensitive), sausage crumbles or fried egg.
+L: Loaded sweet potato (with a fat of your choice: ghee, coconut oil, yogurt/kefir, etc.), nutritional yeast, scallions, Hemp Seed Creamy Peppercorn Ranch Dressing (or raw sheep or goats milk cheese, if you are not sensitive), sausage crumbles or fried egg.
 Serve with probiotic kimchi.

 D: Coconut shrimp (made with gluten-free flour, and fried in coconut oil) with apricot dipping sauce, and seaweed salad.
 Serve with probiotic kimchi.
 (Use tamari or Bragg’s Liquid Aminos)